 What is coal seam gas (CSG)?

-Coal seam gas, or coal bed methane (CBM, is a form of natural gas, typically extracted from coal seams at depths of 300-1000 metres.
-It is a colourless, odourless, non-toxic mixture of a number of gases but mostly made up of methane (generally 95-97 per cent pure methane).
+Coal seam gas, or coal bed methane (CBM), is a form of natural gas, typically extracted from coal seams at depths of 300–1000 metres.
+It is a colourless, odourless, non-toxic mixture of a number of gases but mostly made up of methane (generally 95–97 per cent pure methane).
 Coal seam gas has been part of Australia's energy mix since it was first produced in Queensland in 1997.
-Australia is now developing coal seam gas production fields in the Surat and Bowen Basins of Queensland to meet Queensland domestic needs and for the export market.
+Australia is now operating CSG production fields in the Surat and Bowen Basins of Queensland to meet Queensland domestic needs and for the export market.